Gambling and online casinos in Qatar

 Real situation

-Despite strict laws,- there is a small underground online gambling market in Qatar,
+Despite strict laws, Qatar has a small underground online gambling market aimed primarily at foreigners -

 specialists working in Doha and oil companies.